SallyTheLonely/StarboundVirtualLibrary/@Sally_VLib/readme.txt

 	(not all of them are available to you), and then just follow the templates.

-	_________________________________ s e t t i n g _________________________________ (before the steps below please head to '../storage/starbound.config' and set the parameter 'safeScripts' to false, it is required to read the IO functions)
+	_________________________________ s e t t i n g _________________________________ (if you want the commands to work, before the steps below please head to '../storage/starbound.config' and set the parameter 'safeScripts' to false, and then delete the comment near [require '/lib/commands.lua'] in '/@VLib.lua'.
+It is not recommended if you're going to play on the popular servers, because it opens some spots in your client.
+Basically, some particular people with custom DLLs may be able to get access to your 'io.*' and 'os.*' functions)

 	At first you should open /lib/@set.lua and set the number of 'characterAmount' to the amount of characters you have, or leave it if you have only one character.